-It is the responsibility of the member to notify HSS within 30 days and cancel coverage for a dependent who becomes ineligible due to divorce, dissolution of partnership, age or any other reason.
-If a member fails to notify HSS, the member may be held responsible for payment of the costs of all ineligible dependent health premiums and any medical service provided.
+Members must notify HSS within 30 days and cancel coverage for a dependent who becomes ineligible.
+If a member fails to notify HSS, the member may be held responsible for the costs of ineligible dependent health premiums and any medical service provided.